arjsr33/arjsr33/README.md

 ### 🚀 What I’m Up To

 🔭 Currently building full-stack applications using the **MERN stack**
-🌱 Diving deeper into backend architecture, clean APIs, and DevOps basics
+🌱 Diving deeper into backend architecture, clean APIs, and DevOps.
 🧠 Studying **Machine Learning** and **AI**, aiming to bring intelligent features to web products
 🛠 Focused on performance optimization, user experience, and modern frontend design
-👀 Exploring tools like Redux Toolkit and custom hooks to build scalable apps
+👀 Exploring tools like Redux Toolkit, HelmetJS and custom hooks to build scalable apps
 🌌 Experimenting with **Three.js** to bring interactive 3D elements to the web — expect more on that here soon!
 🎯 Always pushing for clean, reusable code that solves real problems